Welcome to today's edition of the Rush 24-7 podcast.

 It's tyranny.

-What did you The girl yeah Well, you know, Mr. Snerdley says the girls are criminals, and we should we should make an uh example of them.
+Well, you know, Mr. Snerdley says the girls are criminals and we should make an example of them.

 I mean, after all, they're breaching three laws.